stevejoluc/stevejoluc.github.io/docs/index.md

 Welcome to my Gitlab page! :wave_tone2:

 ## Introduction
-My name is Steven Lucero.
+My name is Steven.
 I am known to be a natural leader who is passionate about about technology and people.
 I approach each day with a growth mindset; this has taught me to not be afraid of change, but to embrace it.
 I take pride in being a continuous learner, identifying opportunities to grow, and always challenging the status quo.

 ## Hobbies